 more students on campus.

-Take Early Entry or Dual Credit Classes While in High School
+Take Early College or Dual Credit Classes While in High School

 You’ll get a jump start on college and lighten your class load during your college years.
 Check with the Admissions office to see if your program has specific requirements.